Please select a component in the block.

 A labeled visual breakdown of the component's parts and structure.

-Purpose: Provides a clear reference for designers and developers to understand the component's structure and naming conventions for each part.
+Purpose: It provides an apparent reference for designers and developers to understand each component's structure and naming conventions.

 - Diagram & Labels: